 When hiring an attorney, it is imperative to have a written fee agreement.
 Criminal attorney fee agreements set out the services the attorney will perform for you and the type and amount of fees and costs you are obligated to pay for the services rendered.

-When discussing fee agreements with an attorney, remember that many factors are considered when selecting the type and amount of the fees.
-These factors include the attorney’s experience and background and the required time and attention needed in your case.
-Therefore, fees vary from attorney to attorney.
+When discussing fee agreements with an attorney, remember that the attorney must consider many factors when selecting the type and amount of the fees.
+These factors include the attorney’s experience and background and the required time and attention for your defense.
+Therefore, legal fees vary from attorney to attorney.

 Michigan Rule of Professional Conduct 1.5(b) states a strong preference by the State Bar of Michigan that Fee Agreements be in writing.
 However, this rule is not mandatory for criminal defense cases (non-contingent fee arrangements).
-Clients who fire their previous attorney regularly hire me.
-The most common problems in those situations are that there is no written fee agreement, and the lawyer and the client can’t agree on how the fees were structured, what was paid, or how much should be reimbursed.
+People who fire their previous attorneys regularly hire LEWIS & DICKSTEIN, P.L.L.C.
+The most common problems are no written fee agreement, disagreements regarding how fees were structured, the total paid, or how much the attorney should return.
 Almost all criminal defense attorneys in Michigan charge flat, non-refundable legal fees.
 Legal fee structures are more complex than you may think.
 A misunderstanding or miscommunication will invariably result in a fee dispute without a written Fee Agreement.

 No written criminal attorney fee agreement?
 Time to find a new lawyer.

 If you are going to hire a criminal defense attorney and they do not offer you a written fee agreement, leave immediately and seek out a more ethical lawyer.
 Reluctance to provide a written Fee Agreement is a sure sign that the lawyer may intend to take advantage of you or desire to keep you in the dark regarding the actual costs of the legal services.
 Some attorneys will try to get a client to agree to hire the lawyer without a written fee agreement and will only provide one if asked.